Hardik Pandya Notes × Talks × Work with me

 • Simple is when it remains consistently reliable over time

-Every time you think you’ve arrived at something simple, know that you’re at least a couple of points off from this list.
-Iterate.
+Every time I think I’ve arrived at something simple, I come to this list and realise I’m at least a couple of points off.
+Back to iterating.

 @hvpandya